arabenjamin/resume/README.md

 # My Resume

-I thought github would probably be the best place to host and store my resume.
+I thought GitHub would probably be the best place to host and store my resume.